errbotio/errbot/README.rst

 Configuration
 ~~~~~~~~~~~~~

-In order to configure Errbot to connect to one of those chat system you'll need to tweak the `config.py` file generated
+In order to configure Errbot to connect to one of those chat systems you'll need to tweak the `config.py` file generated
 by `errbot --init`.

 To help you, we have a documented template available here: `config-template.py <https://raw.githubusercontent.com/errbotio/errbot/master/errbot/config-template.py>`_.

-Note, even if you changed the BACKEND from the configuration, you can still use `errbot -T` and `errbot -G` to test
+Note: even if you changed the BACKEND from the configuration, you can still use `errbot -T` and `errbot -G` to test
 out your instance locally (in text and graphic mode respectively).

 Starting Errbot as a daemon